 If you arrange your own assessment report, you should ensure a copy of this is given to the Disability Advisory Service.

 If your assessor does not identify a specific learning difficulty, the report will still give you a great deal of information about your best way of learning.
-Your Disability Advisor will discuss the report with you and can suggest ways to improve your study efficiency in the light of its conclusions.
-Your Advisor may also be able to suggest other appropriate support such as accessing the inclusive technologies in the software hub or attending a deparmental drop-in session.
+An Advisor will discuss the report with you and can suggest ways to improve your study efficiency in the light of its conclusions.
+An Advisor may also be able to suggest other appropriate support such as accessing the inclusive technologies in the software hub or attending other study skills sessions run by the college.